Yasushi Kanda: Return

 On January 10, 2010, his stablemate Genki Horiguchi put out a blog where he stated that Real Hazard would win more matches via teamwork instead of illegal tactics and weapons play in 2010.
 During a tag match he had with Horiguchi that day, he tried to utilize a blue box to gain an advantage, but Horiguchi prevented him from doing so.
 Though they still won, Horiguchi's actions caused them to begin bickering.
 The bickering intensified the following day, when he made Horiguchi lose a tag team match by accidentally hitting him.
 Eventually, Real Hazard became divided over the "clean fighting" issue.
 Genki would be joined by Susumu Yokosuka (the former Susumu Mochizuki) & K-ness in his quest for clean fights, while Kanda was supported by Kzy and Takuya Sugawara in the pursuit of continuous use of illegal tactics to win matches.
 On February 10, Horiguchi, Yokosuka & K-ness left Real Hazard, and a couple of weeks later, he and the rest of Real Hazard renamed their stable Deep Drunkers.
-On October 13, 2010, the Deep Drunkers were forced to split up, after losing a match against World–1 (BxB Hulk, Masato Yoshino and Naruki Doi), but after the match Doi turned on his partners to form a new unnamed stable with Kanda, Kzy, Naoki Tanisaki and Takuya Sugawara.
+On October 13, 2010, the Deep Drunkers were forced to split up, after losing a match against World–1 (BxB Hulk, Masato Yoshino and Naruki Doi), but after the match Doi turned on his partners to form a new unnamed stable with Kanda, Kzy, Naoki Tanizaki and Takuya Sugawara.
 On October 25 Kanda, Tanisaki and Sugawara defeated CIMA, Gamma and Genki Horiguchi to win the Open the Triangle Gate Championship.
 They would lose the title to CIMA, Dragon Kid and Ricochet on December 26, 2010.
 On January 14, 2011, Doi's unnamed unit aligned themselves with the WARRIORS stable, who turned heel in the process.
 On January 18 the new group was named Blood Warriors.
 On February 26, Kanda was kicked out of Blood Warriors and renamed Jimmy Kanda, forming the Jimmyz stable with H-A-Gee-Mee, Jimmy KAGETORA, Ryo "Jimmy" Saito and Jimmy Susumu.
 Kanda, H-A-Gee-Mee and Saito then went on to win the vacant Open the Triangle Gate Championship.
 The Jimmyz lost the Open the Triangle Gate Championship to World-1 International (Masato Yoshino, Naruki Doi and Pac) on May 6.
 On November 23, 2014, Kanda defeated Ryo "Jimmy" Saito to win the Open the Owarai Gate Championship.
 On February 4, Kanda was lost the Open the Owarai Gate Championship to Yosuke♥Santa Maria via fan support.
 On September 18, 2017, the Jimmyz were forced to disband after losing a match to VerserK.
 After a brief farewell tour, the Jimmyz had their final match as a team on October 5, officially disbanding afterwards.
 During the match, Kanda attacked Jimmy Susumu, turning heel and joining Verserk, once again becoming Yasushi Kanda.